 We believe that as a global company, we have a responsibility to drive sustainable business practices around the globe and at Hempel sustainability is embedded in our business strategy.
-This includes using the Future-Fit benchmark, a comprehensive tool that enables companies to plan a path towards a sustainable and responsible business in line with the UN Sustainable Development Goals.
-We use Future-Fit to define where our company has the biggest impact on the environment and society, and to establish how we can make Sustainable most progress on the Development Goals - within the field of how we conduct our tax affairs, especially 9, 10 and 16.
+We report according to recommendations from the Task Force on Climate-related Financial Disclosures (TCFD).
+Carbon Disclosure Project (CDP) and EcoVadis.to plan a path towards a sustainable and responsible business in line with the UN Sustainable Development Goals.
+We use those frameworks to define where our company has the biggest impact on the environment and society, and to establish how we can make most progress on the Sustainable Development Goals - within the field of how we conduct our tax affairs, especially 9, 10 and 16.
 Based on this work, we will continue to implement activities that have a positive impact on society and the environment.